jappeace/jappeaceApplication/content/back-to-netherlands.md

 doing remote work for Daisee as a [company](http://penguin.engineer/)!
 This seems much better than the Philippines, which felt more like a golden prison (or brass considering the proposal).

+This is all seems pretty random, oh well, such is life.